 We led 2-0, but Mauricio Taricco was sent off just minutes before half-time.
 Ledley would go on to build a reputation as one of the most complete central defenders in the game over the next 13 years, but on this occasion, his debut, he was going on at left-back, at Anfield.

-“I remember being quite nervous, trying to get my focus,” recalled Ledley this week.
+“I remember being quite nervous, trying to get my focus,” recalled Ledley in an interview conducted ahead of last October's trip to Anfield.
 “I had a minute to myself in a cubicle.
 The changing room can be quite a hectic place, but I just wanted to give myself a minute to gather my thoughts.

 “I told myself ‘this is what you’ve been waiting for’ and to go out there and do my stuff.
 I played left-back.
 It must have been the only time I ever played left-back!
 It was a tough, tough baptism, down to 10 men at Anfield against a very good Liverpool side.